For skin cancer treatment, PRO expands your options.

-Brachytherapy uses advanced computer-based planning and treatment technology to deliver a high dose of radiation directly to the skin cancer while minimizing exposure of nearby healthy tissue.
-The planning process also ensures that the radiation dose is concentrated on the surface of the skin with excellent sparing of deep tissues or organs.
+- HDR brachytherapy – With high-dose-rate brachytherapy, we use advanced computer-based planning and treatment to deliver a high dose of radiation directly to the skin cancer.
+Small radioactive “seeds” are temporarily placed on the cancer.
+This concentrates the dose on the skin’s surface, thereby minimizing exposure to deep tissues or organs.
 This results in highly effective treatments with minimal long-term side effects such as skin scarring.
+For this reason, brachytherapy is usually PRO’s first choice for radiotherapy for skin cancer.

 Both surgical excision and brachytherapy offer excellent rates of tumor control.
-However, in cosmetically sensitive areas such as the face, excision can sometimes result in disfiguring scars, or large defects that require reconstruction with skin grafts.
-Brachytherapy results in virtually no long-term scarring and is very well tolerated.
+However, in cosmetically sensitive areas such as the face, surgical excision can sometimes result in disfiguring scars, or large defects that require reconstruction with skin grafts.
+Brachytherapy, however, results in virtually no long-term scarring and is very well tolerated.
+It’s also fast and painless.

 How is brachytherapy delivered?

-Overall, treatments are very well tolerated.
+Overall, brachytherapy skin cancer treatments are very well tolerated.
 During the weeks of treatment, you may experience limited skin redness, itching, or peeling.
 These changes occur gradually, are usually mild, and heal soon after treatment.
-Long term side effects are rare but include minor cosmetic issues such as a slight change in color of the treated skin, a possible minor scar at the tumor site, or hair loss at the treatment site.
+Long-term side effects are rare, but they include minor cosmetic issues, such as:

 For skin cancers that are larger or located on areas of the body that cannot be treated with brachytherapy, external beam radiation using electron beams is an excellent treatment option.
-Electron beams are delivered through the same linear accelerators used to deliver conventional photon radiation, but have the unique property of depositing radiation dose near the surface of the skin without deep penetration into tissues or organs.
-This allows for treatments that are also very well tolerated, although the total treatment course may be slightly longer ranging from 3-4 weeks.
+We deliver electron beams through the same linear accelerators we use to deliver conventional photon radiation.
+Electro beams are unique in that they deposit the radiation dose near the surface of the skin without deep penetration into tissues or organs.
+This allows for treatments that are very well tolerated (like with brachytherapy), although the total treatment course may be slightly longer, ranging from 3 to 4 weeks.